JoseMariaAlvarez/TeamUpBackUpJava/README.md

 This value overrides the value defined as a system property with the -D option in console.
 I have still to check if the path style also depends on the operating system.

-Make sure that the folder for the output CSV file exists.
-Otherwise, an IOException will be thrown and the file will not be created.
-The path and prefix of the output CSV file is hardcoded in the java file.
-It should be moved to the configuration file in a later version.